-Efudix – put on the affected area twice per day with finger.
+Efudix – put on the affected area twice per day with a finger.

 NB: To the upper lip only once a day.